jainabhishek2004/Abhyas-AI/README.md

-# 📚 Smriti AI – Your Smart Learning Companion
+# 📚 Abhyaas AI – Your Smart Learning Companion

-Smriti AI is an intelligent, all-in-one learning assistant that helps you **organize**, **understand**, and **retain** everything you study 🧠.
-Whether you're a student, a self-learner, or a professional, Smriti AI transforms passive content into active learning tools.
+Abhyaas AI is an intelligent, all-in-one learning assistant that helps you **organize**, **understand**, and **retain** everything you study 🧠.
+Whether you're a student, a self-learner, or a professional, Abhyaas AI transforms passive content into active learning tools.

 ---

-## ✨ Why Smriti AI?
+## ✨ Why Abhyaas AI?

-In today's world of scattered PDFs, YouTube videos, and online tutorials — **Smriti AI brings it all together.**
+In today's world of scattered PDFs, YouTube videos, and online tutorials — **Abhyaas AI brings it all together.**

 🚀 **Capture** resources from YouTube, PDFs, and links
 🧠 **Convert** them into summaries, mind maps, and personalized quizzes